RahmaniSajjad/VideoClubManagementSystem/README.md

 The Video Club Management System is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and use the code according to the terms of the license.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).

 Happy video club management!